juliantsz/terraform/README.md

-# terraform-course
+# terraform
-Repository for Terraform files in Linux Academy course!
+Code repository for all the terraform code used in the videos